Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Related works

 Apart from the deep learning approaches to the LPR problem, some methods use handcrafted global descriptors to solve it.
 These descriptors are not trained through a machine learning system; rather, they are built from the geometric characteristics of LiDAR scans.
 Scan Context \cite{kim2018scan} is a popular example.
 It creates a global descriptor by dividing the original point cloud into sectors and voxels.
 Then, it encodes the descriptor by taking into account the maximum height of the points in each bin.
 Other methods such as Fusion Scan Context \cite{deng2023fusion} also take into account the density of each bin (how many points are present in each of them) and the intensity of each bin.
 In Semantic Scan Context \cite{li2021ssc} is augmented by the application of semantic segmentation to the raw point cloud, with the resultant information projected onto the plane.
 A two-step global semantic ICP is also performed to obtain the 3D pose and to robustly align the point clouds.
 A distinct handcrafted place recognition descriptor is the Stable Triangle Descriptor (STD) \cite{yuan2023std}.
 The STD is a six-dimensional vector formed by the length of the three triangle sides and the three normal vectors corresponding to each of the three vertices of the triangle.
 It is imperative to note that the term "triangle" in this context refers to a geometric figure delineated by three keypoints, which are identified within the point cloud subsequent to its projection onto a plane.
 The recent Omni Point method \cite{im2024omni}, as outlined in the study, builds a descriptor from the distance between the feature points present in the point cloud, following a histogram of distances approach.

 LiDAR-based place recognition is a promising field due to the immutability of these geometric data to external influences.
 However, further research is necessary to extend these solutions to agricultural environments and obtain successful results.
+For instance, the SPVSoAP3D \cite{barros2024spvsoap3d} method obtains a Recall@1 of 76.30\% in the most favorable agricultural case, while an urban method such as MinkUNeXt \cite{cabrera2025minkunext} achieves 95.80\% for the same metric across all tested protocols.
+This sharp contrast clearly highlights the need for further research to successfully adapt these solutions to agricultural environments.